47degrees/arrow-slides/processed-slides/arrow-meta.md

 And it seems a library is the common way to add more functional capabilities to a programming language

-like Cats library for Scala, Bow libray for Swift or VAVR library for Java.
+For example, there are other libraries like Cats for Scala, Bow libray for Swift or VAVR library for Java.

-However, we wanted to provide more ergonomics features that require that we reach out the Kotlin compiler which are not available in Kotlin language neither the Kotlin standard library.
-For instance, there are other features like ... which are just possible with the "way" of compiler plugins.
-Before talking about... let's see how Kotlin compiler works.
+However, we wanted to provide more ergonomics features that don't exist in Kotlin or the standard library

+and that require that we reach out the Kotlin compiler,

+very similar to others like allOpen, serialization or Android extensions.

 ---